 This course presents basic epidemiologic concepts used to study health and disease in populations.
 It provides an overview of the major causes of morbidity and mortality, including methods of measurement (e.g., incidence, prevalence).
 Observational and experimental epidemiologic studies will be described and their advantages and disadvantages compared.
 The course aims for students to begin developing the skills needed to evaluate data, interpret reports, design and conduct studies.
-Students will be introduced to the various areas of epidemiologic study molecular/genetic, environmental. including cancer. behavioral, occupational, social and and infectious disease/surveillance.
+Students will be introduced to the various areas of epidemiologic study molecular/genetic, including cancer. environmental. occupational, social and behavioral, and infectious disease/surveillance.
 The course comprises both lectures and small group seminars for in-depth discussions of previously assigned topics.
-Prerequisite: HPH 506 and HPH 562.
-3 credits, Spring term, Professor J. Meliker
+Prerequisite: HPH 501 and HPH 506.

+3 credits, Spring term, Professor S. Clouston